OpenStuder/OpenStuder.github.io/bluetooth.md

 <p>Should the <strong class="request">SUBSCRIBE PROPERTY</strong> frame be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> frame instead.</p>

-<p>For all property subscriptions of a given client, the gateway sends a <strong class="request">PROPERTY UPDATE</strong> frame when the property has changed.</p>
+<p>For all property subscriptions of a given client, the gateway sends a <strong>PROPERTY UPDATE</strong> frame when the property has changed.</p>

 <div class="bt-api-doc">
     <button class="accordion-toggle">PROPERTY UPDATE</button>